jump-dev/JuMP.jl/docs/src/manual/nlp_expr.md

 represents the first-order derivative.
 You may, in addition, pass a third function which returns a number representing the second-order derivative:
 ```@repl
-using JuMP  # hide
+using JuMP
 f(x) = x^2
 ∇f(x) = 2x
 ∇²f(x) = 2
 model = Model();
-# Providing ∇²f is optional
-@register(model, my_square, 1, f, ∇f, ∇²f)
+@register(model, my_square, 1, f, ∇f, ∇²f)  # Providing ∇²f is optional
 @variable(model, x)
 @objective(model, Min, my_square(x))
 ```

 #### Multivariate functions

-For multivariate functions, the gradient function `∇f` must take a gradient vector as the first argument that is filled in-place.
-The hessian function, `∇²f`, must take an `AbstractMatrix` as the first argument, the lower-triangular of which is filled in-place:
+For multivariate functions, the gradient function `∇f` must take an `AbstractVector` as the first argument that is filled in-place.
+The Hessian function, `∇²f`, must take an `AbstractMatrix` as the first argument, the lower-triangular of which is filled in-place:
 ```@repl
-using JuMP  # hide
+using JuMP
 f(x...) = (1 - x[1])^2 + 100 * (x[2] - x[1]^2)^2
 function ∇f(g::AbstractVector{T}, x::T...) where {T}
     g[1] = 400 * x[1]^3 - 400 * x[1] * x[2] + 2 * x[1] - 2